Assouad-Nagata dimension and gap for ordered metric spaces: Weak expansion and infinite order breakpoint

 Given a sequence of spaces $(M_\alpha, T_{\alpha})$, $\alpha \in \mathcal{A}$, we can speak about order ratio function of this sequence by defining

 Then we can also speak about order breakpoint of a sequence, considering minimal $k$ such that $\OR(k) < k$.

 Another way to formulate the definitions above is to consider a disjoint union $M = \bigcup M_\alpha$.
-We have already mentioned in section \ref{sec:firstexamples} that one can define the function $\OR$ for metric spaces with infinite distance allowed by considering only subsets with finite pairwise distances.
+Then one can define the function $\OR$ for metric spaces with infinite distance allowed by considering only subsets with finite pairwise distances.
 In this case $\OR$ and $\mins$ of the sequence are equal to $\OR_M$ and $\mins(M)$.

 Given a finite $d$-regular graph $\Gamma$ on $n$ vertices, we consider its adjacency matrix $A$, and eigenvalues

 It clear that $\tilde{\lambda}_i= \lambda_i/d$ are eigenvalues of the normalized adjacency matrix, which is a matrix of transition probabilities of the simple random walk on $\Gamma$.
 We recall that a connected $d$-regular graph is a Ramanujan graph if $\max_{i: |\lambda_i|<d }\lambda_i \le 2\sqrt{d-1}$.